 Writing is inhibited when the Write Protect input is a logic low, in which case any Write command is immediately terminated, an interrupt is generated and the Write Protect status bit is set.
 The Write Fault input, when activated, signifies a writing fault condition detected in disk drive electronics such as failure to detect write current flow when the Write Gate is activated.
 On detection of this fault the FD1771 terminates the current command, and sets the Write Fault bit (bit 5) in the Status Word.
-The Write Fault input should be made inactive when the Write Gate output becomes inactive.
+The Write Gate output becomes inactive.